NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_aop_gee_viz_functions.md

 urlTitle: intro-gee-functions

 ---

-## Writing a Function to Visualize AOP SDR Image Collections
+## Writing a Function to Visualize AOP Reflectance Image Collections

 In the earlier <a href="https://www.neonscience.org/resources/learning-hub/tutorials/aop-sdr-weather-qa-gee" target="_blank">Reflectance pre-processing tutorial</a>, we showed how to read in a band of data containing weather quality information and apply cloud-masking using that band.
 In this tutorial, we will show you a more simplified way of doing this, using functions so we can more easily apply that operation to an Image Collection.
 This is called "refactoring".
 In any coding language, if you notice you are writing very similar lines of code repeatedly, it may be an opportunity to create a function.
 For example, in the previous tutorial, we repeated lines of code to pull in different years of data at SRER, the only difference being the year and the variable names for each year.
 As you become more proficient with GEE coding, it is good practice to start writing functions to make your scripts more readable and reproducible.